makinacorpus/php-api-generator/README.md

 exposes a REST API.
 It can both use Doctrine ORM and API Platform configurations for generating the API interfaces.

-The library is standalone and allows to generate any arbitrary class representation to another language interface.
+While a Symfony bundle is provided, the core library is standalone and allows to generate any arbitrary class representation to another language interface.

-# Roadmap

-- [ ] feature: plugin system.
-- [x] type aliasing: attribute
-- [ ] type aliasing: attribute groups property
-- [ ] type aliasing: configuration static map
-- [x] type aliasing: well-known types from `ramsey/uuid`, `symfony/uid`, etc...
-- [ ] integration: API Platform.
-- [x] integration: Doctrine.
-- [ ] tests: Unit test group handling.

 # Installation